 Professor Li is the co-inventor of both image2map and point2map AI technologies.
 He is a forerunner in the fields of artificial intelligence and HD mapping.
 He is a prolific researcher with more than 400 peer-reviewed journal and conference publications with higher Google Scholar citations and ResearchGate citations.
 He holds more than 20 patents and has given over 80 invited talks in both academic and professional organizations.
 His innovative research and developments have been recognized in various fields with numerous international and national awards and recognition.
 He was a recipient of the 2020 Samuel Gamble Award from the International Society for Photogrammetry and Remote Sensing (ISPRS) for his significant contributions to the development, organization or professional activities of the photogrammetry, remote sensing, and spatial information sciences at national or international level.

 Professor Li is a Professional Engineer of Ontario and a Senior Member of IEEE.
 He serves on a number of international and national scientific committees, including as Chair of ISPRS Working Group I/2 on LiDAR, Air- and Spaceborne Optical Sensing, Chair of ICA Commission on Sensor-driven Mapping, and National Examiner in Geomatics Engineering, Professional Engineers Ontario (PEO).
-He is elected Director of Canadian Remote Sensing Society (CRSS-SCT) and Chair of CRSS-SCT Waterloo Region Chapter.
-He also serves on the Certification Committee of Canadian Institute of Geomatics (CIG) and Canadian National Committee for ISPRS.
+He is selected member of the Advisory Board of the UN Global Geospatial Information Management (UN-GGIM) Academic Network, and Director of Canadian Remote Sensing Society (CRSS-SCT) and Chair of CRSS-SCT Waterloo Region Chapter.
+He is also selected Vice President of Canadian Institute of Geomatics (CIG), and serves on the CIG Certification Committee and Canadian National Committee for ISPRS.

-He is Associate Editor of several prestigious journals, including IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Geoscience and Remote Sensing, IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, Canadian Journal of Remote Sensing, Geomatica, and serves on the Editorial Board of International Journal of Cartography.
+Prof. Li is the Editor-in-Chief of the International Journal of Applied Earth Observation and Geoinformation.
+He is also Associate Editor of several prestigious journals, including IEEE Transactions on Intelligent Transportation Systems (2015-2021), IEEE Transactions on Geoscience and Remote Sensing, IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (2015-2020), Canadian Journal of Remote Sensing, Geomatica, and serves on the Editorial Board of International Journal of Cartography.